mic-/neo-myth-menu/N64/NeoN64Menu/readme.txt

 The extension for the file depends on the type of save ram used.
 For SRAM, the extension is ".sra"; for EEPROM, it is ".eep"; and for FRAM, it is ".fla".
 These files are compatible with N64 emulator save ram files.
+DexDrive save files have an extension of ".n64" and must be converted to a supported form before they can be used.

 When you don't have an SD card plugged in, or are using a cart without the SD interface, the save ram is saved in the SRAM on the GBA cart.
 In that